 Call to Action.

 By following best-practices to build a CANN SPAM compliant, permission-based email list, organizations can create a win-win situation for both their customers and themselves.
 That’s because when customers receive valuable offers and content that is meaningful and relevant to them, the opportunity to enhance a long-term, profitable relationship gets easier.

-So keep up on your email list housekeeping.
-And start removing addresses from your mail list that aren’t engaging or interested in what you’re sending or what you offer.
+To keep up on good email list housekeeping, start removing addresses that aren’t engaging or interested in what you’re sending or what you offer.

 If you want to do email marketing well, never stop analysis of how you can do better.
 And experiment by changing small variables such as subject line, size of image, and prominence of Call-to-Action to see if any of these adjustments can improve your performance by even a few percentage points.